ernsheong/jonlinblog.com/source/blog/2020-03-25-how-to-live-stream-church-service-from-home.html.markdown

 It is also pretty stressful recording the stream because of the possibility that things can (and will sometime) go wrong.
 But hey, we are living in interesting times now.

-Bulk up on your coffee (and go the the bathroom) before going live.
+Bulk up on coffee (and go to the bathroom) before going live.

 ### Licensing and Copyright